nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ## Data Preprocessing

-The previous example demonstated how to create a simple stage and use it in the context of a pipeline, we'll move on to a more advanced example that is representative of what we might want to do in a real-world situation.
+The previous example demonstrated how to create a simple stage and use it in the context of a pipeline, we'll move on to a more advanced example that is representative of what we might want to do in a real-world situation.
 Given a set of records, each of which represents an email, suppose we want to predict which records correspond to fraudulent emails.

 As part of this process, we might want to use a classification model trained on various pieces of metadata, such as recipient count, in addition to the raw content of each email.
 If we suppose this is true for our example, we need to build and connect a pre-processing stage to attach this information to each record before applying our classifier.